-- Loss of baggage, delayed baggage, damaged baggage, etc. Every passenger has the right to carry his/her baggage in this same flight he/she takes.
-However, according to the law, where a passenger's baggage has been offloaded other than for operational, safety or security reasons, the airline must inform the passenger and where the baggage has being offloaded, the airline must inform the passenger that it will be loaded in the next flight.
+- Loss of baggage, delayed baggage, damaged baggage, etc. Every passenger has the right to carry his/her baggage in the same flight he/she takes.
+However, according to the law, where a passenger's baggage has been offloaded other than for operational, safety or security reasons, the airline must inform the passenger that it will be loaded in the next flight.
 In this case, such passenger shall have the right to ₦5,000 (five thousand naira) compensation for domestic flights and $150 (one hundred and fifty U.S Dollars) compensation for international flight.

 If the passenger's baggage is not delivered to the passenger within 24 hours from the arrival of flight, the passenger will be entitled to a refund of the checked baggage fees.
 Also, if a baggage has been lost for a minimum period of 7 days for a domestic flight and 21 days for international flight, such passenger will be entitled to compensation in addition to baggage fee refund.